CommunityHoneyNetwork/chn-docs/docs/glastopf.md

 Glastopf Honeypot
 =================

+The CommunityHoneyNetwork Cowrie Honeypot is an implementation of [Lukas Rist Glastopf](https://github.com/mushorg/glastopf), configured to report logged attacks to the CommunityHoneyNetwork management server.

+>Glastopf is a Python web application honeypot founded by Lukas Rist.
 ## Prerequisites

 The default deployment model uses Docker and Docker Compose to deploy containers for the project's tools, and so, require the following: